Near-expiry diabetic test strip boxes with expiration dates ready for resale review

 Why Buyers Require Minimum Expiration Dates

-Buyers set expiration requirements to ensure diabetic test strips remain reliable, safe, and usable after resale.
-If the expiration window is too short, there may not be enough time for the product to be redistributed and used properly by the next customer.
+Buyers set expiration requirements to ensure diabetic test strips remain reliable, safe, and usable after inspection.
+If the expiration window is too short, there may not be enough time for the product to be redistributed and used properly within the buyer’s evaluation process.

 Several factors influence these requirements.